apache/jackrabbit-oak/oak-run/README.md

                                 single blob (default 0, no timeout).
     --read-timeout          - Sets the read timeout, in milliseconds when reading a single blob (default 0, no timeout).
     --max-retries           - Max number of retries when a blob download fails (default 3).
+    --retry-interval        - The initial retry interval in milliseconds (default 100).
     --fail-on-error         - If true fails the execution immediately after the first error, otherwise it continues processing all the blobs.
 When false, the command will fail only if no blobs were downloaded (default false).
     --slow-log-threshold    - Threshold to log a WARN message for blobs taking considerable time (default 10_000ms[10s]).